Fuqing dialect: Overview

+Initials

 Old and Middle Chinese had a large array of voiced consonants, which are preserved in the Wu group of Chinese varieties, e.g. in the Suzhou dialect.
 But the Fuqing dialect has devoiced the obstruents, turning them into voiceless consonants, just as other Eastern Min varieties of Chinese have.

 The Fuqing dialect does have two voiced obstruent phonemes, /β/ and /ʒ/, but these appear in connected speech, and are not considered part of the initials.

 The 疑 initial of Middle Chinese, reconstructed as the velar nasal /ŋ/, has not been preserved by many modern varieties of Chinese.
 In standard Mandarin, the initial /ŋ/ has been completely lost, with some having merged into the initial /n/ (e.g. 牛, 虐, 擬).
 In Wu, Yue and Hakka, the /ŋ/ initial with front vowels /i/ and /y/ have either been lost (hence merging into the 影 initial) or become another initial.
 But in the Fuqing dialect, the 疑 initial is preserved as /ŋ/ in front of front and back vowels alike, with a few exceptions having merged into /m/.
 In some Mandarin varieties as well as Yue, a /ŋ/ sound is added to the beginning of back vowels of the null initial class 影 (e.g. pronouncing 安 as /ŋan/), but in the Fuqing dialect the 影 initial always remains null.

 The Late Middle Chinese 非 initial is pronounced in the Fuqing dialect not with /f/ but with /p/, /pʰ/ or /h/.
 This lack of labiodental consonants is common to all of the Min varieties as well as Sino-Korean.
 For example, 發 is read as /puɔʔ/, 蜂 is read as /pʰuŋ/, while 非 is read as /hi/.

 A group in Middle Chinese with the initial 知 is pronounced with alveolar stops /t/ or /tʰ/, and not with retroflex or palatal affricates, for example, 知 as /ti/, 竹 as /tøʔ/, 重 as /tʰyŋ/.
 This feature is also common to most of Min, implying that it has conserved this feature from Old Chinese.

+Codas

 The three nasal codas of Middle Chinese have become one velar nasal [ŋ] in the Fuqing dialect.
 The three entering tone voiceless stop codas also all became a velar stop [k], which has weakened to a glottal stop [ʔ].